 • First download a free template HERE.
 Then print the page from your home computer, cut it out, and now you have a pattern piece.

 • Use black cardstock or construction paper.
-I found a packet of all-black cardstock (50 sheets) at Walmart for $4.
+This package of all-black cardstock is perfect. (affiliate link)

 • Fold the cardstock/paper in half and lay the bat template “on the fold” as indicated on the template.